talmolab/sleap/docs/CONTRIBUTING.md

 ## Code of Conduct

 Everyone contributing to SLEAP is governed by the [SLEAP Code of Conduct](CODE_OF_CONDUCT.md).
 As such, all are expected to abide by this code.
-Please report any unacceptable behavior to talmo@salk.edu.
+Please report any unacceptable behavior to `talmo@salk.edu`.

 ## Contributing